FioByr/hard_to_find_papers_project/README.md

 ### `modified_scripts`

-This folder contains the scripts that were modified/generated to extract the TD and the rank-order of the TD tables through ASReview Makita workflow generator.
+This folder contains the scripts that were modified/generated to extract the TD and the rank-order of the TD tables through the ASReview Makita workflow generator.

 ### `multiple_models_simulation`

-This folder contains the scripts and folders/files that were generated through ASReview's Makita workflow generator to conduct the simulation study.
+This folder contains the scripts and folders/files that were generated through the ASReview Makita workflow generator to conduct the simulation study.
 The scripts (as a jobs.bat file) to reproduce the multiple models simulation are contained.

 ### `arfi_simulation`

-This folder contains the scripts and folders/files that were generated through ASReview's Makita workflow generator to conduct the simulation study.
+This folder contains the scripts and folders/files that were generated through the ASReview Makita workflow generator to conduct the simulation study.
 The scripts (as a jobs.bat file) to reproduce the ARFI simualtion are contained.

 ### `analysis_notebook`